💡 Key Takeaways

 CPAP Machines with a Ramp Function

-Almost every machine CPAP.com sells has the ramp feature.
-Here are some of our favorite machines that have the ramp feature on CPAP:
+Almost all CPAP machines have the Ramp feature.
+Here are some of our favorite machines that have Ramp:

 - Philips Respironics DreamStation Auto